ytabuchi/XamarinFormsTemplate/README.md

 # XamarinFormsTemplate

-This is source code of newest Xamarin.Forms Template made by Japan Xamarin User Group.
+This is source code of newest Xamarin.Forms with .NET Standard Xamarin.Forms core project Template by Japan Xamarin User Group.

+## Specification

+- Xamarin.Forms 3.1.0.583944
+- PackageReference (can use only Visual Studio 2017)
+- .NET Standard 2.0 core project

 # How to get